hugorichard/multiviewica/README.md

 ![synthetic_experiment](./examples/synthetic_experiment.png)

-By default we run the experiment with
+By default the experiment is run with
 ```
 # sigmas: data noise
 sigmas = np.logspace(-2, 1, 6)